 Theft by authorized taking.
 Taking someone else's property without permission.

 Theft by deception.
-Using lies or trickery to taking someone else's property without permission.
+Using lies or trickery to take someone else's property without permission.

 Theft by extortion.
 Obtaining someone else's property by threatening to harm someone's health, safety, business, career, reputation, or personal relationships.